Twelve Core Challenges and Fifty Rapid Responses

 The Problem

-Political offices carry legal authority and symbolic weight.
-Ambiguity regarding their future roles risks misrepresentation and resistance.
+Political offices carry both legal authority and symbolic significance.
+Uncertainty regarding their future roles risks generating confusion, speculation, and political resistance.

 The Solution

-The Accord replaces single-centre executive dominance with a rotating Federal Council, drawing on the Swiss collective leadership model.
+The Accord replaces single-centre executive dominance with a rotating Federal Council drawing upon principles associated with the Swiss collective leadership model.

-The King retains no governing authority within Ireland.
-Cultural affiliation with the Commonwealth remains voluntary.
+The King exercises no governing authority within Ireland, while cultural affiliation with Commonwealth institutions remains voluntary.

 How It Resolves It

-This structure respects existing offices within their continuing jurisdictions, prevents executive duplication, and prevents symbolic monopoly by any one tradition.
+This structure preserves existing offices within their continuing jurisdictions while avoiding executive duplication and reducing the likelihood of symbolic monopoly by any one tradition.

 The Outcome